 India has many active and increasingly wealthy motorcyclists.
 The Superbike World Championship travels to the new circuit in Delhi for the first time this year, while Harley and Ducati have already opened up dealerships in the main cities.
 Meanwhile Triumph has publically announced its plans not only to sell big bikes, but to also develop a range of small capacity models for the ‘emerging markets’.
 Selling bikes by the millions, at just a few dollars profit each, requires a different business model for a company which currently sells just 50,000 units a year but it will be interesting to see what comes out of the Hinckley R&D department.

-One company which is already very active in India is KTM, which took the safer route of entering a joint venture with Bajaj.
-That has lead to the 200 and 390 Dukes, entry levels model in Europe that gives the Austrian company a welcome low cost proposition to new riders, but top end models in the Bajaj range that are high end sports bikes in India.
+One company which is already very active in India is KTM.
+This took the safer route of entering a joint venture with Bajaj.
+That has lead to the 200 and 390 Dukes.
+Entry levels model in Europe that gives the Austrian company a welcome low-cost proposition to new riders.
+Buttop-endd models in the Bajaj range that are high-end sports bikes in India.

-With the Brazilian and Chinese markets also on the rise, and building better quality bikes to satisfy their increasingly affluent customers, we shouldn’t be surprised to see a powershift in the motorcycle industry in the next decade or so.
+With the Brazilian and Chinese markets also on the rise, we shouldn’t be surprised to see a power shift in the motorcycle industry soon.